horizon-research/hvs_vr_encoding/Readme.md

 | GPU (RTX-4060 Mobile on WSL)   | 409.6    | 448.7            | 115.4    | 26.7            | 606.11 | 700.18†
 | FPGA (ZCU104)   | --      | 144           | --                   | 288 *            | 288 | 280

-*: GPU and CPU optimize both red and blue channel, FPGA only perform blue optimization now, but it only take around 20% of the FPGA resource.
+*: GPU and CPU optimize both the red and blue channel, but the FPGA performs only the blue-channel optimization for now (basically a compression rate-vs-FPGA resource trade-off).

 †: The speed of BD DEC on 4060 is faster than 4090, the reason might be CPU difference, 4060 platform uses i9-13900HX which has significantly higher single thread performance than EPYC-Zen3 on 4090 platform.